-To ask the Secretary of State for Education and Science how many places he expects to be available at city technology colleges; and if he will make a statement.
+To ask the Secretary of State for Education and Science how much it will cost to build the city technology college in Nottingham; how much of the cost will be met by the Government; and if he will make a statement.

 The cash limit for capital expenditure on the Nottingham city technology college is £9·05 million.
 This covers the cost of land, fixed furniture, equipment and professional fees as well as the cost of building.
 My right hon.
 Friend has agreed, exceptionally, to underwrite up to 85 per cent. of this figure.
 He is confident that the Nottingham CTC trust will contribute more than its minimum share of the capital costs through additional sponsorship.

 Is the hon.
 Lady aware that there are 565 schools in Nottinghamshire, which have a capital programme now of £2·7 million as a result of the cuts instituted by the Government, and that more than £9 million is to be spent on imposing a CTC on the city of Nottingham?
 Is that because the hon.
 Lady cannot do her arithmetic, or is it because she is putting one college above the educational needs of all the children of Nottinghamshire?

 The advantages that the city technology college will bring to the city of Nottingham and its environs are immeasurable.
 It will produce a large number of opportunities for good education for children who apparently are not able to receive that education at present.
 I suggest to the hon.
 Gentleman that the expenditure is well justified.

 Does my hon.
 Friend not agree that, with 20,000 unemployed in Nottingham, it will be a small price to pay for the children's future?

 I certainly agree with my hon.
 Friend that the education that will be received in the CTC will greatly improve the opportunities for employment for all the young people who are fortunate enough to participate in the education there.